Tuesday, 26 June 2018

 This was Nonette, and about half an hour later we came to a parting of the ways, where we had to decide whether to go up and visit it, or just admire it from afar.

-The track (which was actually the GR again) looked steep and dusty, and the day was rapidly heating up, so in the end we took the less heroic option and continued up the little road and over the saddle (we told ourselves that these pretty villages were often better viewed from a distance, without seeing the rubbish bins and graffiti).
+The upward track (which was actually the GR again) looked steep and dusty, and the day was rapidly heating up, so in the end we took the less heroic option and continued up the little road and over the saddle (we told ourselves that these pretty villages were often better viewed from a distance, without the details of the rubbish bins and graffiti).

 As we started to descend, we met the GR coming down from its excursion to Nonette.

-As the road was so quiet, and we had grave doubts about the existence of the first bar, we took the latter option.
+As the road was so quiet, and we had grave doubts about the existence of the bar in les Pradeaux, we took the latter option.
 It seemed a good idea at the time, but later we were sorry, because when we arrived at Parentignat, the hotel was defunct.

 The town was small but rather imposing, with an elegant château and a walled park shaded by trees.